Property Settlement Mediators in Omaha

 Additionally, as with all divorce-related decisions, the court will consider the best interests of the children.
 If a person has custody of the children, a court might find that their employment opportunities as a single parent will be compromised, so the balance of property could tip in their favor.

-The "One-Third to One-Half" Rule
+Understanding the "One-Third to One-Half" Rule in Property Division

 As the court shifts property from one spouse to the other, it is not limited by certain numerical guidelines.
 However, most of the time the court will award a spouse one-third to one-half of the marital property to achieve an equitable result.
 Of course, that means that the other spouse could get up to two-thirds of the marital property.
 Nonetheless, courts refer to this guideline as the “one-third to one-half” rule

-Let Slowiaczek Albers & Whelan Help
+Contact Slowiaczek Albers & Whelan for Property Settlement Assistance

 Our attorneys at Slowiaczek Albers & Whelan will work with you and your attorneys to develop a workable, fair property settlement through mediation.
 Whether you have a sizeable amount of marital assets or largely non-marital assets, a good lawyer with mediation experience like Attorney John Slowiaczek or Virginia Albers will help you obtain a fair property settlement as you move forward after divorce.